Adèle Castillon: Early life and career

-Castillon was born in Angers, France, to Benoît Castillon du Perron and Anne-Pascale Crèvecœur.
+Castillon was born in Angers, France on 24 October 2001.
 She has two siblings.
 As a child, Castillon started making YouTube videos and had theatre training, though she did not consider that these two correlated with each other and did not intend to use YouTube for her career prospects.
-At the age of 15, with actress Léa Seydoux and some friends, she interviewed the Dalai Lama in Dharamshala, India.
+For the Dissemblances media, she made her first interview of the French actress Léa Seydoux.
+At the age of 15, with some friends, she interviewed the Dalai Lama in Dharamshala, India.

+In 2017, she played in the movie Sous le même toit.

 In 2018, Castillon met Matthieu Reynaud and formed Videoclub, over their shared love of 80s nostalgia.
-Their channel had amassed over 20,000 subscribers before posting anything (to the suspicion of YouTube offices) due to her popularity on the site and their music quickly went viral there, on TikTok, and on Spotify.
+Their channel had amassed over 20,000 subscribers before posting anything, to the suspicion of YouTube.
+Due to Castillon's popularity on the site, their music quickly went viral there, as well as on TikTok and Spotify.
+The group was dissolved on 31 March 2021, when Castillon and Reynaud ended their relationship.

 In May 2021, before the release of their album Euphories, Videoclub announced the disbandment of the group and that they would each be pursuing solo projects.

-On the 10th of June 2022 she released "Impala" her first song released after splitting from Videoclub.
+On 10 June 2022 she released "Impala" her first song released after splitting from Videoclub.

+Her second single called "Rêve" was released on 7 April 2023.

+She released the single "Alabama" on 16 June 2023, the song is her third single as an independent artist.
+On 31 May 2024 Castillon released "Ce Soir" which features rapper Gazo.

+She is currently signed to Columbia Records.